Arada (company)

 Arada is a property development company based in Dubai, in the United Arab Emirates, with additional operations in Australia and the United Kingdom.

 History

 Arada is a privately held property development company, based in the United Arab Emirates, with an initial focus on the emirate of Sharjah.
-The company was founded in 2017 by Sheikh Sultan bin Ahmed Al Qasimi, chairman of Basma Group, and Prince Khaled bin Alwaleed bin Talal Alsaud, chairman of KBW Investments.
+The company was founded in 2017 by Sultan bin Ahmed Al Qasimi and Khaled bin Alwaleed Al Saud.